French submarine Le Centaure: Vichy France

 After the French surrender, Le Centaure served in the naval forces of Vichy France.
-She proceeded from Bizerte to Toulon, where at the end of June 1940 she was disarmed, defueled, and placed under guard in acordance with the terms of the armistice.
+She proceeded from Bizerte to Toulon, where at the end of June 1940 she was disarmed, defueled, and placed under guard in accordance with the terms of the armistice.

 On 12 November 1941, Le Centaure and her sister ship Bévéziers were designated to relieve Monge and Pégase on overseas stations.
 Le Centaure was rearmed in December 1941.
 She proceeded to Bizerte, then in January 1942 moved to Casablanca, where she was based with Argo.
 On 16 August 1942, Le Centaure and Argo were transferred to Dakar in Senegal.
 At Dakar, they joined their sister ship Archimède in forming the 3rd Submarine Division.